Alec-Stashevsky/website-update/content/authors/admin/_index.md

 - Potential Employers
 ---

-I am a consultant, researcher, and Reed College alumnus with a mathematics-economics background.
+I am a data scientist, researcher, and Reed College alumnus with a mathematics-economics background.
 I am passionate about interdisciplinary research that engages multiple paradigms.
 I care about econometrics, statistics, and research that uses data holistically, pushing back against siloed analytics.